 While its spring tulip season brings the most tourists to the area, Amsterdam has many hidden and not-so-hidden attractions in the winter for those willing to brave the colder weather.

-The weeks leading up to the December holidays in Amsterdam are popular with tourists, and hotels rates and airfares will be closer to those found in the late spring and summer high seasons.
+The weeks leading up to the December holidays in Amsterdam are popular with tourists, and hotel rates and airfares will be closer to those found in the late spring and summer high seasons.
 But in January and February, the tourist numbers dwindle significantly, so those looking to save money in their travel budget should be able to find good deals.

 Winter days in Amsterdam are similar to those in the northeastern United States, with the sun setting as early as 4:30 p.m. in mid-December.
 The weather is a deterrent for many tourists; December is Amsterdam's rainiest month, and February its coldest.